mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- The pedestrian lights stay on red (for traffic) for too long after pedestrians have crossed, 8th May :- [7541628](https://www.fixmystreet.com/report/7541628)
 - Dead branches of tree keep falling onto pavement, driveway, car, with plenty more to come, 8th May :- [7541301](https://www.fixmystreet.com/report/7541301)
 - Sharp bend sign - still dangerously obscured, 8th May :- [7541262](https://www.fixmystreet.com/report/7541262)
 - No entry sign, 8th May :- [7541132](https://www.fixmystreet.com/report/7541132)